 Joint Commission Eliminates Plans for Improvement – Implications to Healthcare Facilities

-On July 12, 2016 the American Society for Healthcare Engineering published that The Joint Commission will no longer consider Hospital Plans for Improvement (PFIs).
-This change was implemented on August 1st.
+On July 12, 2016, the American Society for Healthcare Engineering (ASHE) published that The Joint Commission will no longer consider Hospital Plans for Improvement (PFIs) for its Life Safety chapter requirements as of August 1, 2016.

 All deficiencies must be addressed within 60 days of being identified

-The Joint Commission will no longer review open items and will not issue PFIs lists as a part of their reports
+The Joint Commission will no longer review open items and will not issue PFI lists as a part of their reports

 Requests for extensions will be handled by the Regional Centers for Medicare & Medicaid Services (CMS)

-In the past, many facilities have used the Joint Commission findings to build ongoing Plans for Improvement to address the deficiencies found.
+In the past, many facilities have used The Joint Commission's findings to build ongoing Plans for Improvement to address the deficiencies found.
 Now that a hard deadline of 60 days is being imposed, this method is no longer practical.
-Knowing that Joint Commission inspections are thorough, preemptive measures are necessary to ensure compliance:
+Knowing that Joint Commission inspections are thorough, preemptive measures are necessary to ensure compliance.

-Assessments are utilized primarily by owners and contractors to:
+1. Assessments - utilized primarily by owners and contractors to:

 Building Codes, Fire Codes and NFPA are consistently evolving and are formally updated every 3 years.
 Prepare for compliance by staying up to date on the existing standards and codes including:

-Dampers used to maintain rated barriers need to be tested to ensure functionality.
+Fire/Smoke Dampers: Dampers used to maintain rated barriers need to be tested to ensure functionality.
 The sealing around dampers is also highly scrutinized.
-A common deficiency found is intumescent firestopping being used to seal around dampers which goes against the U.L. approved manufactures installation requirements of most dampers.
+A common deficiency found is intumescent fire-stopping being used to seal around dampers which goes against the U.L. approved manufactures installation requirements of most dampers.

-Ensure fire rated wall penetrations (mechanical, plumbing, electrical, etc) have been repaired and sealed to keep their rating.
+Firestopping: Ensure fire-rated wall penetrations (mechanical, plumbing, electrical, etc) have been repaired and sealed to keep their rating.

-3.)
-Engaging a specialty contractor to remediate deficiencies ahead of Joint Commission inspections:
+3. Engaging a specialty contractor to remediate deficiencies

-Employing a certified contractor to identify deficiencies prior to the Joint Commission prepares your facility to pass inspection.
+Employing a certified contractor like Barrier Compliance Services (BCS) to identify deficiencies prior to The Joint Commission prepares your facility to pass inspection.
 Remediation of deficiencies can be budgeted, and scheduled for the needs of the facility.
-The documentation provided by a qualified contractor can make the Joint Commission inspections less daunting.
-By using a containment-contractor that provides both assessments and utilizes in-house employees for field installation and remediation, facilities can be assured of receiving quality and can more closely monitor and control schedule, cost and compliance.
+The documentation provided by a qualified contractor like BCS can make The Joint Commission inspections less daunting.
+By using a containment contractor such as BCS that provides both assessments and utilizes in-house employees for field installation and remediation, facilities can be assured of receiving quality and can more closely monitor and control schedule, cost, and compliance.